God Grew Tired of Us: Synopsis

 God Grew Tired of Us was produced, written and directed by Christopher Dillon Quinn and narrated by Nicole Kidman; the executive producer was Brad Pitt.
-The title of the documentary is a quote from John Dau discussing the despair he and other Sudanese felt during the civil war.

 Awards

 At the 2006 Sundance Film Festival, the film won both the "Grand Jury Prize: Documentary" and the "Audience Award" in the "Independent Film Competition: Documentary" category.

 The film also won best documentary at the Deauville Film Festival in France and the Galway Film Festival in Ireland.

 Christopher Dillon Quinn was awarded The Emerging Documentary Filmmaker Award by the International Documentary Association in 2007 for directing God Grew Tired of Us.